Harold Blake 1925 - 2020 - Obituary

-Harold Blake, Jr., 95, of Basking Ridge, formally of Mendham Township, died peacefully on Sunday, July 19, 2020, at his home at Fellowship Village.
+Basking Ridge - Harold Blake, Jr., 95, of Basking Ridge, formerly of Mendham Township, died peacefully on Sunday, July 19, 2020, at his home at Fellowship Village.

 Born on May 13, 1925, in River Edge, NJ, he was the first son of the late Anna Jenkins Blake and Harold Blake, Sr. He spent his early years in Jamaica, Queens.
 After the death of his mother and step mother, his father married Katherine Wheelock and purchased land in Saddle River, NJ where the family built a home, moving there in 1940.